Harushii18/Harushii18/README.md

 # 💫 About Me:
 Just your usual developer, nothing special 🌸

-Although I have had experience in Ruby, Go, and Rust, they are not my preferred programming languages.
+Although I have experience in Ruby, Go, and Rust, they are not my preferred programming languages.

 ## 🌐 Socials: